 - Proper examples for every theorems and Law.

 - You will find multiple ways to solve a Chemistry problem.
-So that students can know about the concept behind to solve a problem in the correct way.
+So that students can know about the concept behind solving a problem in the correct way.

-- Every chapter are further divided into sections to help you to build depth concept.
+- Every chapter is further divided into sections to help you to build a depth concept.